allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 During early stages of model development, while code is still being modified heavily, this is the usual setup we'd expect to see used by data scientists:

-  - A local development machine, usually a laptop (and usually using only CPU) with a fraction of the dataset for faster iterations - use a local machine for writing, training, and debugging pipeline code.
+  - A local development machine, usually a laptop (and usually using only CPU) with a fraction of the dataset for faster iterations - Use a local machine for writing, training, and debugging pipeline code.
   - A workstation with a GPU, usually with a limited amount of memory for small batch-sizes - Use this workstation to train the model and ensure that you choose a model that makes sense, and the training procedure works.
 Can be used to provide initial models for testing.